jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 With a probablistic model, we want a cost function that works with probability predictions.
 We need to take a break to the information theory on entropy first.
 Since entropy is heavily used in machine learning, it may worth the time.

-Say we have a string "abcc", "a" and "b" occurs 25% of time and "c" with 50%.
+Say we have a string "abcc", "a" and "b" occurs 25% of the time and "c" with 50%.
 Entropy defines the minimum amount of bits to represent the string.
-For most frequent character, we use fewer bits to represent it.
+For the most frequent character, we use fewer bits to represent it.

 Entropy: